Here are how to use fjoin() functions.

 =A2.fjoin@i(STATEID=A3.find(STATEID)) |

-Use @i option to associate table A3 and A2 through the latter’s foreign key STATEID, during which whole records of A2 will be deleted if the foreign key value cannot find a match in A3; below is content of the returned pseudo table: |
+Define a computation on A2’s pseudo table, which will use @i option to associate table A3 and A2 through the latter’s foreign key STATEID, where whole records of A2 will be deleted if the foreign key value cannot find a match in A3, and return a new pseudo table.

 When using syntax (Ki=wi,…,w):